-- If you want your students to improve their self-awareness, which is the ability to understand one’s emotions, you can do daily check-ins, or create a buddy-system that allows students to discuss and reflect on their day.
-You could also try a few minutes of quiet-time during class, which will help students be aware of their emotions as well as how to process them.
+- If you want your students to improve their self-awareness, which is the ability to understand one’s emotions, you can do daily check-ins, or create a buddy system that allows students to discuss and reflect on their day.
+You could also try a few minutes of quiet time during class, which will help students be aware of their emotions as well as how to process them.
 This process allows students to take a moment to relax and decompress after a long day or difficult lesson.

-- For social awareness, which is how students can be more empathetic towards others, teachers can have class or group discussions which promote students to be more aware of their peers’ thoughts and feelings.
+- For social awareness, which is how students can be more empathetic towards others, teachers can have class or group discussions that promote students to be more aware of their peers’ thoughts and feelings.
 A simple daily question such as “What is something you are grateful for today?” can start many meaningful conversations.

-- The last SEL pillar is responsible decision making, which is the ability to make caring choices about social behavior and social interactions.
-To improve responsible decision making skills, it is good to work on making decisions, analyzing situations, and solving problems.
-There are many different activities for improving problem solving, such as the POOCH approach, where P is the problem, O is options, O is outcomes, and CH is choices (Aguilar & Bridges, n.d.).
+- The last SEL pillar is responsible decision-making, which is the ability to make caring choices about social behavior and social interactions.
+To improve responsible decision-making skills, it is good to work on making decisions, analyzing situations, and solving problems.
+There are many different activities for improving problem-solving, such as the POOCH approach, where P is the problem, O is options, O is outcomes, and CH is choices (Aguilar & Bridges, n.d.).